-Dental radiation certificate programs provide a theoretical overview of radiation physics, radiation protection and oral biology.
+These programs provide a theoretical overview of radiation physics, radiation protection and oral biology.
 Students learn how to position and prepare patients for X-ray examinations, as well as training to operate X-ray machines and process the resulting film.
 Students must be experienced and certified dental assistants with a high school diploma or the equivalent.

 - Radiation biology

 - Evaluation of dental radiographs

 - Patient preparation